This is our review of Norwegian Premium on the Boeing 787-9, between London Gatwick and Rio de Janeiro.

 On arrival, each seat comes with a quilt.
 Pillows are not provided, although the flexible headrests do a better job of supporting the neck than a pillow would.
 Cabin crew also come round offering in-ear headphones.

-This is the end of Part 1 of my Norwegian Premium review.
-In Part 2, also published today and readable by clicking here, I look at the food and drink and the IFE.
+This is the end of Part 1.
+In Part 2 of my Norwegian Premium review I look at the food and drink and the IFE.